aklivity/zilla/README.md

 The fastest way to try out Zilla is via the [Quickstart](https://docs.aklivity.io/zilla/latest/tutorials/quickstart/kafka-proxies.html), which walks you through publishing and subscribing to Kafka through `REST`, `gRPC`, and `SSE` API endpoints.
 The Quickstart uses Aklivity’s public [Postman Workspace](https://www.postman.com/aklivity-zilla/workspace/aklivity-zilla-quickstart/overview) with pre-defined API endpoints and a Docker Compose stack running pre-configured Zilla and Kafka instances to make things as easy as possible.

 ## <a name="key-features"> Key Features

 ### REST-Kafka Proxying
-- [x] **Correlated Request-Response (sync)** —  `HTTP` request-response over a pair of Kafka topics, correlated.
+- [x] **Correlated Request-Response (sync)** —  `HTTP` request-response over a pair of Kafka topics with correlation.
 Supports synchronous interaction, blocked waiting for a correlated response.
-- [x] **Correlated Request-Response (async)** — `HTTP` request-response over a pair of Kafka topics, correlated.
+- [x] **Correlated Request-Response (async)** — `HTTP` request-response over a pair of Kafka topics with correlation.
 Supports asynchronous interaction, returning immediately with `202 Accepted` plus location to retrieve a correlated response.
 Supports `prefer: wait=N` to retrieve the correlated response immediately as soon as it becomes available, with no need for client polling.
 - [x] **Oneway** — Produce an `HTTP` request payload to a Kafka topic, extracting message key and/or headers from segments of `HTTP` path if needed.
 - [x] **Cache** — Retrieve message from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of the `HTTP` path if needed.
 Returns an `etag` header with `HTTP` response.
 Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with new `etag` header).
 Supports `prefer: wait=N` to respond as soon as message becomes available, no need for client polling.